Singaporean’s Guide to Travel during Golden Week in Japan

 1. Golden Week can be an expensive time to travel.

-If you are suddenly feeling adventurous about going to Japan at short notice, Flights and hotel costs will be one of your first considerations.
-It can be costly if you book them last minute, especially during the golden week.
-However, if you plan and make your reservations as far as possible, you can minimise the cost.
+If you are suddenly feeling adventurous about going to Japan at short notice, Flight and hotel costs will be among your first considerations.
+It can be costly if you book them at the last minute, especially during the Golden Week.
+However, if you plan and make your reservations as far in advance as possible, you can minimise costs.

 If you’re flexible with your travel dates, you can save a lot of money on airfare.
 For example, Golden Week is a popular time to travel, so if you choose to arrive a few days before the holiday and depart a few days after, you’ll find much cheaper flights.